1929 E. M. Skinner Pipe Organ, Opus 769

 4’ Super Octave (top 1½ octave open metal, ext. of 16’ Diapason)

-Includes most standard couplers save for the 5-1/3 Choir-Great, which makes the Choir’s stops available on the Great at the 5th above unison pitch.
+Includes most standard couplers save for the 5-1/3 Choir to Great Quint which makes the Choir’s stops available on the Great at the 5th above unison pitch.